jaantollander/masters-thesis/content/30_jobstats.md

 The Tables \ref{tab:jobids-mds-user}, \ref{tab:jobids-mds-system}, \ref{tab:jobids-oss-user}, and \ref{tab:jobids-oss-system} show the counts of different entry identifiers in a sample of 113 consecutive 2-minute intervals from all MDSs and OSSs.
 In the tables, dash *-* indicates missing value, *system* is User ID reserved for ssystem processes, *user* is User ID reverved for user processes, *slurm* is Slurm Job ID, *login* is login Nodename, *compute* is compute Nodename, *utility* is utility Nodename and *compute (q)* is fully-qualified hostname for compute node.

-As a consequence of these issues, data from the same job might be scattered into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific identifiers.

-Also, discarded entries lead to some data loss.
-The reliability of the counter data does not seem to be affected by this issue.

-Additionally, we see lot of entries for with system user ID.
+Apart from the broken identifiers, we see lot of entries for with system user ID.
 These entries increase data bloat and generally don't add that much useful information.